 main method which they can launch directly within IntelliJ in order to more easily debug their entire application.

-The best place to get started on this approach is to look through Embedding Jetty and the Embedded Examples sections.
+The best place to get started on this approach is to look through ] and the xref:embedded-examples[ sections.

 Once you have a main method defined in order to launch your application, open the source file and right-click the main method.
 Select Debug or simply hit CTRL+SHIFT+D. In your Console tab within IntelliJ you should see your application startup and once it has completed startup you should be able to configure breakpoints and hit the Jetty instance as normal via your web browser.
 The same thing works for unit tests.
 Instead of the main method run debug on the test method you want to debug.